Clinical Studies

 Objective: To investigate the efficacy of combined blue (415 nm) and red (633 nm) light therapy.

-Methodology: 24 patients treated twice a week for 4 weeks with alternating blue and red light sessions.
+Methodology: 24 patients skin type II-V treated twice a week for 4 to 8 weeks with alternating blue and red light sessions.

 Objective: To evaluate the effect of narrowband blue light on inflammatory and non-inflammatory acne lesions.